- Last updated:

 About the project

-From 2020, the Sunshine Coast will deliver Australia’s fastest telecommunications connection to Asia and the second fastest to the United States thanks to a new international submarine cable contract agreed between Sunshine Coast Council and RTI Connectivity Pty Ltd (RTI-C).
+From 2020, the Sunshine Coast will offer the fastest data and telecommunications transmission from the eastern seaboard of Australia to Asia and the second fastest to the United States thanks to a new international submarine cable contract agreed between Sunshine Coast Council and RTI Connectivity Pty Ltd (RTI-C).

 The new cable will increase Queensland’s international competitiveness and stimulate new investment.